aio-libs/aiohttp/docs/multipart.rst

         metadata = await part.json()
         continue

-Nor :class:`BodyPartReader` or :class:`MultipartReader` instances doesn't
-read the whole body part data without explicitly asking for.
+Nor :class:`BodyPartReader` or :class:`MultipartReader` instances does not read the whole body part data without explicitly asking for.
 :class:`BodyPartReader` provides a set of helpers methods to fetch popular content types in friendly way: